-5. They want to go outside
+5. They Want to Go Outside

-Sometimes, it’s difficult to pinpoint exactly what has woken you up from sleep, and your pooch may have made a noise to alert you of something, and you’ve woken up to find them staring at you!
+Sometimes, it’s difficult to pinpoint exactly what has woken you up from sleep, and your pup may have made a noise to alert you of something, and you’ve woken up to find them staring at you!
 They may want to go outside to relieve themselves, and in this case, you can pat yourself on the back for instilling good habits!

-6. Behavioral issues
+6. They Have Behavioral Issues

 Rescue dogs often have unique behavioral issues that may crop up at any time.
-Sometimes, rescue animals or dogs that have not been socialized properly can have trust or attachment issues, and they may not want to leave their owner’s side as a result — even while you’re asleep!
+Sometimes, rescue animals or dogs that have not been socialized properly can have trust or attachment issues, and they may not want to leave their owner’s side as a result, even while you’re asleep!
 Anxious dogs will try to avoid any situation that makes them feel vulnerable, and their owner being asleep is just one of these potential situations.

-7. Attention seeking
+7. They Are Attention Seeking

-Usually, there is nothing wrong with your pooch seeking your attention.
+Usually, there is nothing wrong with your pup seeking your attention.
 They may be staring at you simply because they want their friend to wake up and play!
 Of course, this behavior can quickly lead to issues if it becomes obsessive in any way and starts to happen every night.
 You may need to do more training and lay down the law about it, even if it means keeping your dog out of your room for a few nights.

-Most of the time, there is nothing to worry about if you wake up to find your pooch staring at you.
+Most of the time, there is nothing to worry about if you wake up to find your pup staring at you.
 They may simply be staring at you out of concern, they may be hungry or want attention, or they may just need to relieve themselves outside.
 Dogs will not stare at you sleeping the entire night; they most likely either heard you stirring in your sleep or are trying to wake you up.

-Featured Image Credit: AnnaStills, Shutterstock
+Featured Image Credit by AnnaStills, Shutterstock